Lung Cancer & Occupational Exposure to Asbestos

 • Shipyards

-Our team can see if your cancer diagnosis was linked to occupational asbestos exposure with our database of high-risk asbestos work sites.
+Our team can see if your cancer diagnosis was linked to occupational exposure to asbestos with our database of high-risk asbestos work sites.
+Get a free case review now to learn more.

-Help for Those With Lung Cancer From Occupational Exposure
+Help for Lung Cancer From Occupational Exposure to Asbestos

 The use of asbestos has put millions of workers and their family members at risk of lung cancer, mesothelioma, asbestosis, and other asbestos-related diseases.
 But help is available so those affected can pursue justice and financial compensation.

-There is no safe level of asbestos exposure.
-Even low levels of exposure can lead to lung cancer or other asbestos-related diseases later in life.
+There is no safe level of asbestos exposure at a job site.
+Even low levels of occupational exposure to asbestos can lead to lung cancer or other diseases later in life.

 However, those who worked around asbestos on a regular basis for years or decades at their job sites are at greater risk than the general population.

-Yes.
+If you worked with or around asbestos, it probably didn’t affect you right away.
 Asbestos-related diseases have a long latency period (time between exposure and symptoms).
-It takes 10-50 years before lung cancer, mesothelioma, or other diseases appear after you were exposed to asbestos.
+It takes 10-50 years before lung cancer, mesothelioma, or other diseases appear after you were exposed.

 There’s no way to completely prevent asbestos-related lung cancer or other diseases if you were already exposed to asbestos at your job.
 That said, there are some steps you can take to reduce your risk factors.

-First, make sure to tell your doctor about your occupational asbestos exposure.
-This will help them to be on the lookout for possible signs of asbestos-related diseases later in your life.
+First, make sure to tell your doctor about your on-the-job asbestos exposure.
+This will help them to be on the lookout for signs of asbestos-related diseases.
+You might also want to get regular lung cancer screenings to catch tumors before they cause symptoms.

-Finally, quitting smoking could significantly reduce your risk.
+Finally, consider quitting smoking.
 Smoking is the biggest risk factor for lung cancer, according to the Centers for Disease Control and Prevention (CDC).
-Further, the Environmental Protection Agency (EPA) notes that combined asbestos exposure and smoking greatly increases the risk of lung cancer.
+The Environmental Protection Agency (EPA) notes that combined asbestos exposure and smoking greatly increases the risk of lung cancer.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.

 8. Environmental Protection Agency. (n.d.).
 Current Best Practices for Preventing Asbestos Exposure Among Brake and Clutch Repair Workers.
-Retrieved May 17, 2022, from https://www.epa.gov/asbestos/current-best-practices-preventing-asbestos-exposure-among-brake-and-clutch-repair-0
+Retrieved from https://www.epa.gov/asbestos/current-best-practices-preventing-asbestos-exposure-among-brake-and-clutch-repair-0.
+Accessed on October 21, 2025.

 Free Case Review